 • Sensitive Skin: Choose products with soothing ingredients.
 Opt for organic formulas where possible!

 Step 5: Serum

-A good serum is the pièce de résistance of a high quality skincare routine, and can be customised depending on what your skin concerns are.
-Whether you are after anti-ageing, radiance boosting, intensive moisturising, or redness relief, there’s the technology available to target it!
-Some of our favourites include Drunk Elephant C-Firma Day Serum (this antioxidant-rick serum is the first step for luminous skin!), Sunday Riley Juno Hydroactive Cellular Face Oil (a smooth canvas for sun-kissed glow), and Korres Wild Rose Advanced Brightening and Nourishing Face Oil (highly concentrated, highly indulgent).
+A good serum is the pièce de résistance of a high-quality skincare routine and can be customised depending on what your skin concerns are.
+Whether you are after anti-ageing, radiance-boosting, intensive moisturising, or redness relief, there’s the technology available to target it!
+Some of our favourites include Drunk Elephant C-Firma Day Serum (this antioxidant-rich serum is the first step for luminous skin!), Sunday Riley Juno Hydroactive Cellular Face Oil (a smooth canvas for sun-kissed glow), and Korres Wild Rose Advanced Brightening and Nourishing Face Oil (highly concentrated, highly indulgent).

 Step 6: Moisturiser